 Ebony Rattle is a sound/vision technician, sound designer and writer/director living on Wurundjeri land.
 They began their audio career in 2016, cutting their teeth in local dive bars in Melbourne mixing emerging and established local acts, and in 2017 was selected as Arts Centre Melbourne’s Production Trainee in Sound and Vision.
 In that year, they refined their sound and vision practice, learning under some of Australia’s leading production technicians.
 Since completing their traineeship, they have toured nationally and internationally as a sound and/or vision technician with Australia’s most prestigious performance companies and some of the biggest music acts in the world.

-Ebony has worked as a sound and/or vision technician extensively with Opera Australia, Melbourne Symphony Orchestra, Melbourne Theatre Company, The Australian Ballet, Ilbijerri Theatre Company, Melbourne International Arts Festival and Melbourne Fringe Festival, among others.
+Ebony has worked as a sound and/or vision technician extensively with Opera Australia, Melbourne Symphony Orchestra, Melbourne Theatre Company, The Australian Ballet, Ilbijerri Theatre Company, Melbourne International Arts Festival, Melbourne International Comedy Festival and Melbourne Fringe Festival, among others.
 Recent highlights include mixing Front of House for The Buoys for the DZ Deathrays Australian tour, mixing at Fuji Rock Festival in Niigata, Japan in 2019 and being an invited delegate at the National Association of Music Merchants (NAMM) Convention in California, USA in 2020.

 Previously, they have graduated with a Bachelor of Arts (Media/Cinema) (Distinction) from Swinburne University’s highly regarded film department.